SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z > 6: Method to account for selection biases and measurement uncertainties

 where $M_0 = 3\times10^{10}$ M$_{\odot}$ and $\sigma$ is the intrinsic Gaussian scatter, i.e., not including measurement errors.
 The Eddington rate distribution function (ERDF) provides the means to assign a likelihood distribution on the bolometric quasar luminosity which then determines whether an individual quasar is luminous enough to be included in the SHELLQs sample.
 We implement the log-normal ERDF at $z\sim6$ provided by \citet{Wu2022} which peaks at $\log \lambda_\mathrm{Edd}\sim-1.0$ with a scatter of $\sim0.4$.
 The unobscured broad-line AGN fraction indicates the population of galaxies with actively accreting SMBHs following the assumed ERDF and selection as \textit{UV-unobscured} quasars by SHELLQs.
 To be conservative, we constrained this fraction (p$_\mathrm{active}$) to be less than $5\%$ assuming a flat prior, motivated by recent clustering-based estimates of the duty cycle of SHELLQs quasars ($\sim1.9\%$; \citealt{Arita2023}).
 Adopting higher values (e.g., up to $\sim20\%$) based on recent studies of JWST optically selected broad-line AGNs \citep{Harikane2023,Maiolino2024a,Li2025b} would shift the recovered intrinsic mass relation (Sec.~\ref{sec:result}) further downward in the \MBH--\MS plane to avoid overproducing detectable quasars.
 Nevertheless, this does not affect our conclusion that a large population of low mass black holes is likely missed (Sec.~\ref{sec:result}).

 The selection function is mainly based on the quasar limiting luminosity above which a photometrically-selected quasar would be targeted for spectroscopic followup.
 A range in luminosity ($46 < \log L_\mathrm{bol}/(\rm {erg\,s^{-1} })< 46.2$), is imposed which is representative of the Cycle 1 sample (Figure~\ref{fig:sample}).
 Bolometric luminosities are computed using a correction factor from \citet{Richards06} with $L_\mathrm{bol}=9.26\ L_{5100}$.
-Extending the lower luminosity limit to the faintest value in the observed sample would cause the model to include too many low-luminosity, low-mass black holes due to low completeness as discussed above.
 There is a further restriction on the broad-line widths to be greater than 2000 km s$^{-1}$.
 Equations 5--7 in \citet{Li2025b} give the formulation for calculating the selection function, the bivariate distribution function of observed masses with measurement uncertainties, and the derivation of the observed mass relation, expected from the modeling given the selection function.